Campaign ad recalls defeat of KKK cross-burning by Native Americans who ‘refused to be afraid’

 “It seemed that the Klan had taken on just too many Indians,” the magazine observed.

-Graham, who said he is running for Congress to “finally mend our divided spirits,” suggested that the country can learn from what happened in Robeson County more than 63 years ago.
+Graham, who said he is running for Congress to “finally mend our divided spirits,” suggests that the country can learn from what happened in Robeson County more than 63 years ago.

-“Sometimes we’re called upon to put things right, like Hayes Pond in 1958 and America today,” he said.
-He added, “These folks didn’t set out to make history.
+“Sometimes we’re called upon to put things right, like Hayes Pond in 1958 and America today,” he says in the campaign spot, adding: “These folks didn’t set out to make history.
 They just answered a neighbor’s call.”

 Locklear said the message from the Battle of Hayes Pond was straightforward: “Treat people, treat your friends, everybody, the way the Lord would have you to treat them.”